veloren/book/src/players/README.md

 # Veloren for Players

-Thank you for your interest in playing the Game!
+Thank you for being interested in playing Veloren!

-If you want to kickstart your playthrough you can read through the [Getting started](getting-started/) guide.
+If you want to kickstart your playthrough you can read through the [Getting started](getting-started/) guide.\

-As the game often updates several times a day we currently recommend using [Airshipper](airshipper.md) the official Veloren launcher.
+As the game often updates at least once a day we recommend using [Airshipper](airshipper.md), the official Veloren launcher.

-Much fun playing the game!
+Enjoy your journey!